danielk333/phd-course-software-development/content/handouts/collaboration.md

 ### Pro Git book

-There is a open source book published under a Creative Commons lisence called Pro Git V2 which is really good and I can highly recommended.
+There is a open source book published under a Creative Commons licence called Pro Git V2 which is really good and I can highly recommended.
 You can find it compiled on [git-scm book](https://git-scm.com/book/en/v2) with the source here on [github.com/progit/progit2](https://github.com/progit/progit2).
 I have used some of the figures from